• Skip to primary navigation

 Instructions

-• About a ladle and a half at a time (about ½ cup or so), add vegetable broth to rice, stirring after each addition.
+- About a ladle and a half at a time (about ½ cup), add vegetable broth to rice, stirring after each addition.
 You don't want the heat too low, nor too high (a medium simmer, not vigorous simmer, is what you should be going for).
 When broth has almost evaporated, continue adding more broth and stirring every so often, cooking the rice and encouraging the rice to release its starch as it cooks.
 (The starch in Arborio rice is what gives the risotto a nice, creamy consistency.)

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.